MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-429-Certification-Compliance-Enforcement-Consumer-Products-Commercial-Industrial-Equipment/subpart-C-Enforcement/section-429.134.md

 (2) [Reserved]

-(d) *Residential Water Heaters and Residential-Duty Commercial Water Heaters* - (1) *Verification of first-hour rating and maximum GPM rating.* The first-hour rating or maximum gallons per minute (GPM) rating of the basic model will be measured pursuant to the test requirements of 10 CFR part 430 for each unit tested.
+(d) *Residential Water Heaters and Residential-Duty Commercial Water Heaters*—(1) *Verification of first-hour rating and maximum GPM rating.* The first-hour rating or maximum gallons per minute (GPM) rating of the basic model will be measured pursuant to the test requirements of 10 CFR part 430 for each unit tested.
 The mean of the measured values will be compared to the rated values of first-hour rating or maximum GPM rating as certified by the manufacturer.
 The certified rating will be considered valid only if the measurement is within five percent of the certified rating.

 (i) If the rated value of first-hour rating or maximum GPM rating is found to be within 5 percent of the mean of the measured values, then the rated value will be used as the basis for determining the applicable draw pattern pursuant to the test requirements of 10 CFR part 430 for each unit tested.